 - Built-in blog functionality so you can easily start a blog from Scholastica at any time

 A challenge for many editorial teams when designing their journal website is that there aren’t a ton of user-friendly examples out there to work from.
 For journals that enlist an outside designer or opt to use a generic website builder like WordPress it can be easy to fall into old patterns and model their website off of their print edition.
 This is a big no-no!
 Readers interact with content differently online and your website should reflect that.
-A primary benefit of Scholastica website templates is that we’ve designed them specifically for online academic journals.
-Our journal websites are built with easy navigation so authors, reviewers, and readers can quickly find where they need to go.
-Scholastica templates showcase your latest publications from the homepage and make it easy for visitors to skim through articles and issues.
+A primary benefit of Scholastica’s website template is that we’ve designed it specifically for online academic journals.
+Our journal websites have easy navigation so authors, reviewers, and readers can quickly find where they need to go.
+Scholastica’s template showcases your latest publications from the homepage and make it easy for visitors to skim through articles and issues.

 Indexed by Google Scholar

 Today most websites are mobile-friendly and your journal website should be too.
 Making your website mobile-friendly will not only give your readers a better experience by allowing them to browse your site from smartphones and tablets, but will also improve your site’s search engine ranking as mobile-readiness is one of Google’s key webpage ranking signals.
-Scholastica website templates have a mobile-friendly design by default so there’s no need for extra work on your part.
-Just pick a template, customize it to your liking, and start publishing desktop and mobile-friendly content in minutes.
+Scholastica’s website template has a mobile-friendly design by default so there’s no need for extra work on your part.
+Just sign up for Scholastica Open Access Publishing, customize your website template to your liking, and start publishing desktop and mobile-friendly content in minutes.

 Part of a Complete Journal Management Platform

 One struggle many editorial teams face is trying to balance their time between different online platforms.
 Some journals use separate tools for submissions, peer review, publishing, and their website.
 This can be a lot to manage and can lead to you updating your website less frequently than you would like.
-Scholastica journal website templates are integrated with our peer review software, so your journal can choose to accept manuscripts, coordinate peer review, and publish all on Scholastica.
+The Scholastica Open Access Publishing platform is integrated with our peer review software, so your journal can choose to accept manuscripts, coordinate peer review, and publish all on Scholastica.
 Move your manuscripts seamlessly from peer review to publication and save time!